Are you ashamed of feeling ashamed?

 Are you the only one?

-Embarrassment is not as intense a feeling as shame because you know you are not the only one.
+Embarrassment is not as intense a feeling of shame because you know you are not the only one.
 Others might do the same too.
 Furthermore, it doesn’t define you as a person.
 The discomfort you experience with embarrassment will subside as time passes when you forget about the incident.

 But the feeling of shame lingers because you hide your vulnerabilities from others.
 You feel isolated and alone, thinking you are the only one who is flawed in this way.